Harrison Storms

-Harrison Allen Storms, Jr. (July 15, 1915 – July 11, 1992), nicknamed "Stormy", was an American aeronautical engineer employed by North American Aviation, best known for his role in managing the design and construction of the Apollo Command/Service Module.
+Harrison Allen "Stormy" Storms, Jr. (July 15, 1915 – July 11, 1992) was an American aeronautical engineer employed by North American Aviation, best known for his role in managing the design and construction of the Apollo Command/Service Module.
 North American came under severe criticism in 1965–66 by NASA's Apollo program director for cost overruns, delivery delays, and poor quality, and Storms was reassigned to the LA Division in 1967 from the aftermath of the Apollo 1 fire which killed three astronauts (Gus Grissom, Ed White, and Roger Chaffee).

 Biography

 Early life and career

 Storms grew up in Chicago's North Shore (Wilmette), the son of a traveling salesman.
 As a boy, he was a member of the Boy Scouts and enjoyed building model airplanes.
 He attended Northwestern University, where he graduated at the top of his class and remained for a master's degree in mechanical engineering.
 He then went to the California Institute of Technology to study for a second master's degree in aeronautical engineering under Theodore von Kármán.

 Storms became an employee of North American Aviation.
 In 1955, he successfully led North American's bid for the contract to design and build the X-15 airplane, and, two years later, he became chief engineer of North American's Los Angeles division.